RoadieHQ/marketing-site/content/docs/tech-insights/track-dependency-versions/index.md

 ### Check Results

-The results of this check tell us who we need to reach out to to ask for a .NET Framework version upgrade.
+The results of this check tell us who we need to reach out to ask for a .NET Framework version upgrade.

 ![Check Results displayed](./dot-net/DotNet_Check_Results_Section.png)